xdeb-org/xdeb/readme.md

 Do you want to continue?
 [Y/n] n
 ```
-If the package just depends on a package with no specific version, add `>0` to match any version (i.e. `--deps='tar>0 base-system>0 curl>0'`)
+Add `>0` to match any version (i.e. `--deps='tar>0 base-system>0 curl>0'`)

-## Explanation
+## Rationale
-### Reasons to use

 - The VoidLinux-Team refuses to ship more chromium based browsers.
 - Electron based applications, like [Simplenote](https://simplenote.com/)
 - Proprietary applications like [Discord](https://discord.gg) or [Minecraft](https://minecraft.net).

-Using one of the packages listed above on VoidLinux, requires having to build them yourself.<br>
-This requires getting to know the build system, cloning the (~150MB) [void-packages](https://github.com/void-linux/void-packages) repository, etc.
+Manually building packages is bothersome and would require learning the build system, cloning the (~150MB) [void-packages](https://github.com/void-linux/void-packages) repository, etc.<br>
-This script handles everything automatically, without accessing the internet by default.
+This script handles everything automatically and without even accessing the internet by default.

-### Why deb packages?
-The deb package format is undoubtedly the most commonly used format, since Debian is the most popular Linux distro.<br>
-You can expect nearly every Linux application to provide a binary deb package.

-### Features
-* [x] Convert a package
-* [x] Restore changes made by this script
-* [x] Dependency resolving (`xdeb -Sd`)
-* [x] Show conflicting files
-* [ ] Remove bundled shlibs
-* [ ] Exclude dependencies